skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/14_building_a_movement_and_a_presence.md

 They use Medium extremely effectively, writing interesting, concise, and clear stories that [describe inspirational leadership](https://medium.com/@BloombergCities/mayors-how-executive-training-helped-me-innovate-in-city-hall-fffbbb8afecd), [outline how cities are doing things differently](https://medium.com/@BloombergCities/innovation-in-the-heartland-how-sioux-falls-is-turning-public-problem-solving-on-its-head-1fc843a9f12f), or [provide specific steps to facilitate change](https://medium.com/@BloombergCities/7-ways-to-build-a-culture-of-innovation-in-city-hall-aa18b41b307).
 These articles are an example of how to develop a digital storytelling presence that motivates the public to get involved and take ownership to change their communities.

-It's not enough to simply post great stories &mdash; you have to make sure people will find and read them.
+It's not enough to simply post great stories — you have to make sure people will find and read them.
 In order to spread a mission or develop a brand, stories must be shared through the civic tech and larger government community.
 Share articles with relevant local groups, ask influential colleagues to tweet them out, and send them to civic tech mailing lists.

 If your network is limited, you can start by publishing articles through existing platforms that already reach your audience.
 As you build momentum, you'll also build your network and reach.
 </div>